-This measurement was performed using colorimetric determination of alkaline phosphatase activity 11.
+This measurement was performed using colorimetry to measure the activity of alkaline phosphatase 11.

 Malondialdehyde -acid measurements (MDA)

 The main end product of lipid oxidation is Malondialdehyde, and it will be performed in the blood serum according to the Yagi method 12.
 The basis of this principle is based on spectrophotometry.
 Thiobarbituric acid (TBA) reacts with MDA to form thiobarbituric acid reactive.